-You could get justice in your Mobile County tractor-trailer collision case by holding the responsible parties accountable.
+You could get justice in your Mobile County 18-wheeler collision case by holding the responsible parties accountable.
 It might be possible to recover compensation for your injuries, bills, lost income, and more.

 A Mobile, AL, 18-wheeler truck accident lawyer from the Morris Bart law firm will discuss your case with you, helping you understand your legal options and how these cases work.
 Our Mobile personal injury law firm represents victims of commercial vehicle collisions on contingency, meaning you don’t pay attorney’s fees if you don’t recover compensation.